It can be quite a disappointment to go out for a swim, only to notice that your pool has lost its sparkle and is a cloudy mess.

 - Total Dissolved Solids: 500 – 5000 ppm

-Clarifiers gather tiny particles that pollute the water and bring them together to make larger particles that a filter can pick up with ease.
-Pool filters cannot always pick up the smallest bits, so clotting them together makes clean up easier.
+Using a pool clarifier will help eliminate all the smaller particles that the filter cannot remove.
+Pool clarifiers gather the tiny particles that pollute the water and bring them together to make larger clumps that a filter can easily pick up.
+Pool filters cannot always pick up the smallest bits, so clotting them together makes cleaning up easier.
+When pouring in the pool clarifier, keep the filter running and ensure that your pH levels are good to go.

 Still not sure on the difference between the two?
-Read my full guide on pool clarifier vs. flocculant.
+Read my complete guide on pool clarifier vs. flocculant.

 Need Some Maintenance Help?